I created my first personal development plan when I was 16.

 Tracey realizes that to be more successful, she has to be more open-minded and continually look for more opportunities to grow.
 She wants to take greater responsibility for her learning and be more proactive in seeking ways to improve her work.

-As Tracey goes through her personal development planning process, she makes a note of the targets she wants to reach and the dates she wants to reach them by.
+As she goes through her personal development planning process, Tracey makes a note of the targets she wants to reach and the dates she wants to reach them by.
 She carefully plans how she will achieve her targets, what she needs to achieve them, and how she will evaluate her success.

 Of course, as we said, this is just a snapshot of her personal development plan, focusing more on the professional side.
 Her overall personal development plan will reflect greater depth and include her more personal goals too.